-Do you, as a pet owner, subscribe to the old-fashioned idea of pet food?
-Bowls of kibble, cat food that smells very much like cheap tuna?
-Or maybe you’ve been going for the least expensive pet food.
-Unfortunately for a lot of pets, less expensive pet food isn’t very nutritious for our beloved animals.
+As a pet owner, do you go along with the old-fashioned idea of pet food?
+Bowls of kibble, cat food that smells like cheap tuna?
+Or maybe you’ve been going for the least expensive pet food — an important thing to keep in mind, for a lot of pets.
+Less expensive pet food isn’t always nutritious for our beloved animals.
 Some pets have trouble processing commercial pet food.
 Some can’t process it at all.
-While higher end commercial food may be recommended, sometimes a pet needs a more nutritional alternative.
+While higher-end commercial food may be recommended, sometimes a pet needs a more nutritional alternative.

 Many people are going the alternative route of eating healthier.
 Thanks to the internet, there is a lot more exposure out there.
-So why don’t we apply eating healthier to our pets as well so they can reap the benefits too?
-Here are 3 Alternatives to help you make healthier choices for your fur-babies.
-Escape from old-fashioned commercial pet food.
+So why don’t we apply healthier eating to our pets as well so they can reap the benefits too?
+Here are 3 Alternatives to help you make healthier choices for your fur-babies and escape the idea of traditional commercial pet food.

 Feed Them What We Feed Ourselves